 - Valve Disease

 - Excessive Alcohol Intake

 The doctor will order an EKG to check for atrial fibrillation.
 If present, the tracing will have a chaotic, often fast and irregular rate.
 However, the EKG only shows what is happening with the heart at the time of the tracing.

 Frequently patients spontaneously go in and out of atrial fibrillation, so the physician may want to follow a tracing for a longer period of time.
 Monitors can be worn for up to 30 days at a time to evaluate for paroxysmal (intermittent) atrial fibrillation.

 Additionally, the patient may be scheduled for a cardiac catheterization if the doctor suspects coronary artery disease.

 During atrial fibrillation, blood tends to pool as the atria quiver instead of contract in an organized way.
-This predisposes the patient to the formation of clots, which can dislodge and travel to the brain.
-Atrial fibrillation patients are at risk for stroke over patients without the condition.
+This predisposes the patient to the formation of clots.
+Those clots can dislodge and travel to the brain.
+Atrial fibrillation patients are at higher risk for stroke over patients without the condition.